rack/rack-contrib/CONTRIBUTING.md

 * Require no external dependencies.
 Some existing middleware depends on additional gems in order to function; we feel that this is an anti-pattern, and so no patches will be accepted which add additional external gems.
-If your middleware or other change has a dependency on a gem, please discuss it with us; we may accept it and split it out into a separate gem.

-We will not reject patches which do not meet these standards, however *someone* will have to do the work to bring the patch up to scratch before it can be landed.
-The maintainers *might* do it, eventually, but it may not happen any time soon.
+We will not outright reject patches which do not meet these standards, however *someone* will have to do the work to bring the patch up to scratch before it can be landed.

 # Release frequency

-* Bugfix releases (incrementing `Z` in version `X.Y.Z`), which do not change documented behaviour in any way, should be released as soon as the bugfix is landed.
+* Bugfix releases (incrementing `Z` in version `X.Y.Z`), which do not change documented behaviour in any way, may be released as soon as the bugfix is landed.

 * Minor releases (incrementing `Y` in version `X.Y.Z`), which change